Candidates of the 2021 Tasmanian state election: Bass

-Five seats are up for election.
-The Labor Party is defending two seats.
-The Liberal Party is defending three seats.
+Five seats were up for election.
+The Labor Party was defending two seats.
+The Liberal Party was defending three seats.

 Braddon

-Five seats are up for election.
-The Labor Party is defending two seats.
-The Liberal Party is defending three seats.
+Five seats were up for election.
+The Labor Party was defending two seats.
+The Liberal Party was defending three seats.

 Clark

-Five seats are up for election.
-The Labor Party is defending two seats, although one was occupied by independent Madeleine Ogilvie after she declined to rejoin the Labor Party after winning a countback for a Labor vacancy.
-Ogilvie has been sitting as an independent but has nominated as a Liberal Party candidate for the election.
-The Liberal Party is defending two seats, although Sue Hickey resigned from the party to sit as an independent.
-The Tasmanian Greens are defending one seat.
+Five seats were up for election.
+The Labor Party was defending two seats, although one was occupied by independent Madeleine Ogilvie after she declined to rejoin the Labor Party after winning a countback for a Labor vacancy.
+Ogilvie sat as an independent but nominated as a Liberal Party candidate for the election.
+The Liberal Party was defending two seats, although Sue Hickey resigned from the party to sit as an independent.
+The Tasmanian Greens were defending one seat.

 Ben McGregor was initially named as a Labor Party candidate, but resigned prior to nominations closing.

 Franklin

-Five seats are up for election.
-The Labor Party is defending two seats.
-The Liberal Party is defending two seats.
-The Tasmanian Greens are defending one seat.
+Five seats were up for election.
+The Labor Party was defending two seats.
+The Liberal Party was defending two seats.
+The Tasmanian Greens were defending one seat.

 Dean Ewington was initially named as a Liberal Party candidate, but resigned prior to the call for nominations closing.

 Lyons

-Five seats are up for election.
-The Labor Party is defending two seats.
-The Liberal Party is defending three seats.
+Five seats were up for election.
+The Labor Party was defending two seats.
+The Liberal Party was defending three seats.